zopefoundation/zc.relation/src/zc/relation/README.txt

     ...     return emp.supervisor # None or another employee
     ...

 Then we'll use that to tell the catalog to add an index for `supervisor`.

-We'll also specify how to tokenize and store those
-values: in this case, the same way as the relations themselves.
+We'll also specify how to tokenize (dump and load) those values.
+In this case, we're able to use the same functions as the relations themselves.
+However, do note that we can specify a completely different way to dump and load for each "value index," or relation element.

 We could also specify the name to call the index, but it will default to the __name__ of the function (or interface element), which will work just fine for us now.

     >>> catalog.addValueIndex(supervisor, dumpEmployees, loadEmployees,
     ...                       btree=BTrees.family32.OI)